-I’ve been having so much fun making different varieties of easy melt & pour soaps and wanted to create one combing lime and cedarwood essential oils, and trying chia seeds as an exfoliant.
+I’ve been having so much fun making different varieties of easy melt & pour soap recipes and wanted to create one combing lime and cedarwood essential oils, and trying chia seeds as an exfoliant.
 I also wanted it to sparkle, so I used some gold mica powder as well (which I also used in my Rose Lavender Soap that turned out amazing!)
 If you’ve never tried making your own melt and pour soap making, you’ll be shocked at how easy it is.
 You can use natural and organic soap bases so you know you are making toxic free soap.
 These make absolutely wonderful gifts!

 Here are the materials you need to make your own Lime, Cedarwood and Chia Seed Soap: